jonathanmoregard/intentor/README.md

 ## Design Philosophy

-Intentor embraces a **mindful, non-coercive approach** to digital wellness.
+Intender embraces a **mindful, non-coercive approach** to digital wellness.
 Rather than blocking or punishing users, it creates gentle moments of reflection and intentionality.

 For detailed design specifications, see [STYLE_GUIDE.md](./STYLE_GUIDE.md).